Impact of Wave Packet Separation in Low-Energy Sterile Neutrino Searches: Introduction

-Experiments searching for these signatures have been performed with energies ranging from MeV to TeV and baselines from a few meters to the diameter of the Earth as shown in~\cref{fig:all-experiments}.
-These experiments use neutrinos produced predominantly by three means: nuclear decay in the MeV range, pion decay at rest in the $\SI{100}\MeV$ scale, and pion or kaon decay in flight in the highest energy range.
-In the lowest energy range, reactor experiments have performed searches for the presence of electron-antineutrino disappearance by comparing observations to theoretical predictions of the rates~\cite{Mention:2011rk,Giunti:2010zu,Bahcall:1994bq,Bahcall1997,SAGE:1998fvr,Abdurashitov:2005tb,Barinov:2021asz} or by searching for oscillatory patterns in measurements performed at different positions~\cite{DayaBay:2016qvc, DayaBay:2016ggj,NEOS:2016wee,Stereo66,solid,neutrino42021,PhysRevLett.125.191801, Andriamirado2021,Barinov:2021mjj}.
-These have yielded confirmatory signals that range in significance from $\sim~2$ to more than 5 sigma, but at the same time have yielded constraints that are in contradiction with these observations~\cite{Berryman:2021yan}.
-In the intermediate energy range, the MiniBooNE~\cite{MiniBooNE:2013uba,MiniBooNE:2018esg} experiment has reported the appearance of electron-neutrino-like events compatible with the LSND observation at a significance of 4.8 sigmas.
-Operating in the same beam recently the MicroBooNE collaboration has published measurements of electron neutrino events under various interaction channels~\cite{MicroBooNE:2021jwr,MicroBooNE:2021nxr,MicroBooNE:2021rmx,MicroBooNE:2021sne}.
-When this data is interpreted in the context of a light sterile neutrino weak electron-neutrino disappearance signals are observed~\cite{Denton:2021czb} and weak constraints on the MiniBooNE region are obtained~\cite{Arguelles:2021meu,MiniBooNE:2022emn}.
+Experiments searching for these signatures have been performed with energies ranging from MeV to TeV and baselines from a few meters to the diameter of the Earth, as shown in~\cref{fig:all-experiments}.
+These experiments use neutrinos produced predominantly by three means: nuclear decay in the MeV range, pion decay at rest at the $\SI{100}\MeV$ scale, and pion or kaon decay in flight in the highest energy range.
+In the lowest energy range, gallium experiments study the production rate of inverse beta decay on $^{71}$Ga from an intense electron neutrino source~\cite{Bahcall:1994bq,Bahcall1997,SAGE:1998fvr,Barinov:2021asz, Giunti:2010zu,Abdurashitov:2005tb}.
+Also at MeV energies, reactor experiments have performed searches for the presence of electron antineutrino disappearance by comparing observations to theoretical predictions of the rates~\cite{Mention:2011rk} or by searching for oscillatory patterns in measurements performed at different positions~\cite{DayaBay:2016qvc, DayaBay:2016ggj,NEOS:2016wee,Stereo66,solid,neutrino42021,PhysRevLett.125.191801, Andriamirado2021,Barinov:2021mjj,DANSS:2018fnn,Danilov:2021oop}.
+All these low-energy experiments have yielded confirmatory signals that range in significance from $\sim 2$ to more than 5 sigma but at the same time have yielded constraints that contradict these observations, specially when taking into account solar neutrino analysis~\cite{Berryman:2021yan, Goldhagen:2021kxe}.
+In the intermediate energy range, the MiniBooNE~\cite{MiniBooNE:2013uba,MiniBooNE:2018esg} experiment has reported the appearance of electron-neutrino-like events compatible with the LSND observation at a significance of 4.8 sigma.
+Operating in the same beam, recently the MicroBooNE collaboration has published measurements of electron neutrino events under various interaction channels~\cite{MicroBooNE:2021jwr,MicroBooNE:2021nxr,MicroBooNE:2021rmx,MicroBooNE:2021sne}.
+When this data is interpreted in the context of a light sterile neutrino, weak signals for electron-neutrino disappearance are observed~\cite{Denton:2021czb} and weak constraints on the MiniBooNE region are obtained~\cite{Arguelles:2021meu,MiniBooNE:2022emn}.
 Finally, in the highest energy range, the MINOS+ collaboration has placed very strong constraints on muon-neutrino disappearance, while the IceCube Neutrino Observatory observes a mild signal~\cite{MINOS:2017cae,IceCube:2016rnb,IceCube:2020tka,IceCube:2020phf}.
-This is a very confusing situation that when studied in the context of global fits results in the conclusion that the inconsistencies between the sets rule out the light sterile neutrino interpretation of LSND~\cite{Dentler:2018sju,Giunti:2019aiy,Diaz:2019fwt,Boser:2019rta}.
+This is a very confusing situation that, when studied in the context of global fits, results in the conclusion that the inconsistencies between the datasets rule out the light sterile neutrino interpretation of LSND~\cite{Dentler:2018sju,Giunti:2019aiy,Diaz:2019fwt,Boser:2019rta}.